basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ## Indexing Values

-With a Solr schema, index, and association in place, we're ready to start using Riak Search.
+With a Solr schema, index, and association in place (and possibly a security setup as well), we're ready to start using Riak Search.
 First, populate the `cat` bucket with values, in this case information about four cats: Liono, Cheetara, Snarf, and Panthro.

 Depending on the driver you use, you may have to specify the content type, which for this example is `application/json`.
 In the case of Ruby